bluebanquise/community/roles/prometheus/README.md

         prometheus_client: true
 ```

 The client side of the role install and start local exporters on nodes.
-It is
-also used during server side of the role to know what to scrap on which group
+Its inventory data are also used by server side of the role to know what to
-of nodes.
+scrap, on which group of nodes.

 Each exporter has its own http port.
 For example, node_exporter is available at
 http://localhost:9100 .

-In order for this role to install and start exporters on the host, a
+In order for this role to install and start exporters on the target host, a
 configuration is required in the Ansible inventory: a file is needed for each
 **equipment_profile** group that should be monitored.
-(See main documentation of BlueBanquise core to know what is an
+(See main documentation of BlueBanquise CORE to know what is an
 equipment_profile.)

 For example, to have equipment_typeL nodes installing and starting the